soffgrupp6/assignment4/README.md

 The requirements can be determined from the Algorithm itself, since a SkipList have some predefined functionality that is must have to be used as a SkipList.

-The requirements state that the datastructure shall include the following methods:
+The requirements state that the data structure shall include the following methods:
  - Insert, a method to insert a new object in the list
  - Remove, a method to remove an object from the list
  - Size, a method to get the number of elements in the list